ChrisTorng/LLMCoderSync/README.md

 Work with [ClaudeSync](https://github.com/jahwag/ClaudeSync) and [LLMCoder](https://github.com/ChrisTorng/LLMCoder) for easy Claude project coding experience.

 ![](images/LLMCoderServer.png)
-The WebUI shows all files, excludes `.gitignore` and `.claudesync`.
+The WebUI shows all files, excludes files ignored by `.gitignore` and `.claudesync`.
 You choose which files to be synced with or without line number.
 Then press `Sync All` button to sync to target Claude project, with the help from [ClaudeSync](https://github.com/jahwag/ClaudeSync).

 You can modify your `SyncCommand` file for your sync tools, not limited to `LLMCoderSync` and `ClaudeSync`.